isaacullah/isaacullah.github.io/CompArchLab/index.md

 The Computational Archaeology Lab provides computing and other resources for undergraduate and graduate student research in the fields of Computational Archaeology and Geoarchaeology.
 There are ongoing opportunities for undergraduate student research volunteers and internships (for credit).
 There may be a limited number of paid hourly positions as well.
 Please [email me](iullah@sdsu.edu) if you are interested.

 <br>
 I am currently seeking prospective Master's students interested in the fields of _Computational Archaeology_ and _Geoarchaeology_.
-I am particularly interested in students with some background in GIS or other computational approaches and/or geosciences.
+I am particularly interested in students with some background in GIS or other computational approaches and/or the geosciences.
 I will have ongoing research opportunities for students interested in working in the Mediterranean region or in Central Eurasia, with potential fieldwork in Italy or Kazakhstan.
 Interested prospective Master's students should [email me](iullah@sdsu.edu) to discuss this further.
 You are also advised to visit the main [Anthropology MA program page](http://anthropology.sdsu.edu/graduate/index.html) for more information about our graduate studies program.

 ### Recent Events